gbechtold/Wordpress-CLI-Performance-Analysis/README.md

    npm start -- --resume
    ```

+6. During the test, you'll see progress updates and estimated remaining time after each iteration.

-6. At the end of the test, the script will output the performance impact of each plugin, sorted by overall impact.
+7. At the end of the test, the script will output the performance impact of each plugin, sorted by overall impact, and provide AI-generated recommendations for optimization.

 ## Interpreting Results